Enderfuzzi/LUH-Roguelike/README.md

 git merge <name> # merges local braches into master
 ```
 ## General Information
-Test Project is used for experimental test of functions and seeing how features works. it is used due to a bad prject structure in folders.
+Test Project is used for experimental test of functions and seeing how features works. it is used due to a bad project structure in folders.
 ## General Idea
 - Hack and Slay game in a arena
+- Only vertival and Horizontal movement is allowed
 ## Goals of the Game
 - Survive
 - Collect loot and XP from slayed enemies